pinefoambath/pinefoambath/README.md

 * 🗞 Used Java and the Android Studio SDK to make the Good News Mix app, an app that gives you a break from bad news

-I’m based in Zurich, Switzerland ⛰ 🍫 and currently (remote) teach at the Le Wagon Bootcamp 🙇‍♀️
+I live in Zurich, Switzerland ⛰ 🍫 and currently (remote) teach at the Le Wagon Bootcamp 🙇‍♀️

 **EDUCATION**